History of mathematics: 18th century

-The most influential mathematician of the 18th century was arguably Leonhard Euler (1707–1783).
+The most influential mathematician of the 18th century was arguably Leonhard Euler (1707–83).
 His contributions range from founding the study of graph theory with the Seven Bridges of Königsberg problem to standardizing many modern mathematical terms and notations.
 For example, he named the square root of minus 1 with the symbol i, and he popularized the use of the Greek letter $\pi$ to stand for the ratio of a circle's circumference to its diameter.
 He made numerous contributions to the study of topology, graph theory, calculus, combinatorics, and complex analysis, as evidenced by the multitude of theorems and notations named for him.

-Other important European mathematicians of the 18th century included Joseph Louis Lagrange, who did pioneering work in number theory, algebra, differential calculus, and the calculus of variations, and Laplace who, in the age of Napoleon, did important work on the foundations of celestial mechanics and on statistics.
+Other important European mathematicians of the 18th century included Joseph Louis Lagrange, who did pioneering work in number theory, algebra, differential calculus, and the calculus of variations, and Pierre-Simon Laplace, who, in the age of Napoleon, did important work on the foundations of celestial mechanics and on statistics.

 Modern

 19th century

 Throughout the 19th century mathematics became increasingly abstract.
-Carl Friedrich Gauss (1777–1855) epitomizes this trend.
-He did revolutionary work on functions of complex variables, in geometry, and on the convergence of series, leaving aside his many contributions to science.
-He also gave the first satisfactory proofs of the fundamental theorem of algebra and of the quadratic reciprocity law.
+Carl Friedrich Gauss (1777–1855) did revolutionary work on functions of complex variables, in geometry, and on the convergence of series, leaving aside his many contributions to science.
+He also gave the first satisfactory proofs of the fundamental theorem of algebra and quadratic reciprocity law.

 This century saw the development of the two forms of non-Euclidean geometry, where the parallel postulate of Euclidean geometry no longer holds.

 The Russian mathematician Nikolai Ivanovich Lobachevsky and his rival, the Hungarian mathematician János Bolyai, independently defined and studied hyperbolic geometry, where uniqueness of parallels no longer holds.
 In this geometry the sum of angles in a triangle add up to less than 180°.
 Elliptic geometry was developed later in the 19th century by the German mathematician Bernhard Riemann; here no parallel can be found and the angles in a triangle add up to more than 180°.
-Riemann also developed Riemannian geometry, which unifies and vastly generalizes the three types of geometry, and he defined the concept of a manifold, which generalizes the ideas of curves and surfaces.
+Riemann also developed Riemannian geometry, which unifies and vastly generalizes the three types of geometry, and he defined the concept of a manifold, which generalizes the ideas of curves and surfaces, and set the mathematical foundations for the theory of general relativity.

 The 19th century saw the beginning of a great deal of abstract algebra.
-Hermann Grassmann in Germany gave a first version of vector spaces, William Rowan Hamilton in Ireland developed noncommutative algebra.
-The British mathematician George Boole devised an algebra that soon evolved into what is now called Boolean algebra, in which the only numbers were 0 and 1.
+Hermann Grassmann in Germany gave a first version of vector spaces, William Rowan Hamilton in Ireland developed noncommutative algebra.The British mathematician George Boole devised an algebra that soon evolved into what is now called Boolean algebra, in which the only numbers were 0 and 1.
 Boolean algebra is the starting point of mathematical logic and has important applications in electrical engineering and computer science.